Skip to main content

 International Travel

 Northwestern students, faculty, and staff traveling internationally on behalf of Northwestern for academic, research or other purposes need to follow a series of steps.
-The Offices of Global Safety and Security and Export Control & International Compliance have collaborated to provide this guidance document to the Northwestern community.
+The Offices of Global Safety and Security (OGSS) and Export Control & International Compliance (ECIC) have collaborated to provide this guidance document to the Northwestern community.
+Review this webpage and check out this one page Export Controls Travel packing list international-travel/export-controlled-travel-packing-list.pdf

 The Office of Global Safety and Security (OGSS) supports Northwestern travelers abroad – students (graduate and undergraduate), faculty and staff.
 Post-pandemic, Northwestern launched an International Travel Registry, where all non-study abroad students must disclose their University-sponsored travel at least two weeks prior to departure.
 (Study abroad students’ travel details are automatically transferred to the registry 30 days prior to the start of their program).
 Trip leaders are also required to register their travel when taking students abroad.